-- Understanding the entity's current activities, assets and liabilities and comparing these to the entity's charitable objectives and aims. - Discussing with management and those charged with governance as to any known or suspected instances of non-compliance with laws and regulations, including fraud. - Gaining an understanding of the legal and regulatory framework applicable to the entity and how the entity is complying with that framework. - Evaluating the susceptibility of the entity's financial statements to material misstatement, including how fraud might occur. - Confirmations from management and those charged with governance as regards related parties. - Obtaining an understanding of internal control relevant to the audit in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the company's internal control. - Assessing the appropriateness of accounting policies used and the reasonableness of accounting estimates and related disclosures made by the trustees, whilst challenging assumptions made by those charged with governance in the course of accounting estimates. - Identifying and testing manual journal entries. - Reading minutes of meetings of those charged with governance and reviewing correspondence with regulatory bodies. - Evaluating the overall presentation, structure and content of the financial statements, including the disclosures, and whether the financial statements represent the underlying transactions and events in a manner that achieves fair presentation.
+- Gaining an understanding of the nature of the industry and sector, control environment and the charity's activities, - Understanding the entity's current activities, assets and liabilities and comparing these to the entity's charitable objectives and aims. - Reviewing any matters we identified having obtained and reviewed the charitable company's documentation of their policies and procedures relating to risk management. - Performing analytical procedures to identify any unusual or unexpected relationships that may indicate risks of material misstatement due to fraud; - Gaining an understanding of the legal and regulatory framework applicable to the entity and how the entity is complying with that framework, along with any instances of non-compliance; - Detecting and responding to the risks of fraud and whether they have knowledge of any actual, suspected or alleged fraud: - Reviewing minutes of meetings of those charged with governance; - Obtaining an understanding of internal control relevant to the audit in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the company's internal control. - Assessing the appropriateness of accounting policies used and the reasonableness of accounting estimates, and related disclosures made by the trustees, whilst challenging assumptions made by those charged with governance in the course of accounting estimates; - In addressing the risk of fraud through management override of controls, testing the appropriateness of journal entries and other adjustments, assessing whether the judgements made in making accounting estimates are indicative of a potential bias and evaluating the business rationale for any significant transactions that are unusual or outside the normal course of business. - Evaluating the overall presentation, structure and content of the financial statements, including the disclosures, and whether the financial statements represent the underlying transactions and events in a manner that achieves fair presentation.